bjo/bjo.github.io/content/post/heap-article/index.md

 ```

 That's great, but how is this problem relevent for the original problem of getting a running median?
 The trick is to **combine** a min heap and max heap; keep the smaller half of the
 elements in a max heap and the larger half of the elements in a min heap.
-As long as we are careful to keep the size of each heap equal (or max heap has one more element than min heap),
+As long as we are careful to keep the size of each heap equal (or the max heap has one more element than min heap if we have an odd number of elements),
 now getting the median value is just either taking the max element of the min heap (if there are odd number of elements) or the average of the two roots (if there are even number of elements)!

 ```python